Blue Whale Facts

 - Off our coast: June-October

 The blue whale is the largest animal in the history of the earth!
 It’s heart is the size of a Volkswagen bug and the main aorta leaving the heart is large enough for a young child to crawl through.
 Most people don’t know that the Blue Whale primarily eats one of the smallest animals in the ocean – shrimp-like creatures called krill.
-They can’t swallow large prey because their throat is only 8 inches in diameter!
+They can’t swallow large prey because their throat is tiny in comparison – only 4 to 8 inches in diameter!

 Size and identification

 Blue whales in the southern ocean can be over 100 feet long and weigh well over 150 tons.
 Here along the California coast, blue whales get to be up to 85 feet long.
 They are best identified by their tall, straight spouts (that can be up to 35 feet tall and hang in the air for much longer than other whale spouts) and their bluish-gray mottled skin.
 The other distinctive characteristic of the blue whale is a very long, streamlined body allowing relatively fast swimming speeds.
 When you see the spout and the whale is rolling at the surface, you will see a long back followed by a very small dorsal fin.
 Most other whales show the dorsal fin almost immediately after the spout.
 Blue whales will only occasionally raise their tail flukes at the end of a dive.

 Blue whales have smooth skin with few or no barnacles.
 Rarely you might see a remora (a type of fish with a sucker on its head) or what we think is a small parasitic crustacean in the genus Pennella that looks like a tiny eel hanging off the dorsal fin or the tail flukes.